 Your product team identified a market need.
 They’ve developed a product with unique value.
 Now, they must clearly define the UVP.
 And marketing must package and deliver the UVP to draw prospects into the funnel.
-As a guide for your product launch, download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to page 143 of the Product Launch and Messaging phase to evaluate your readiness for the next Product Launch.
+Emerging best practices for your product launch can be found in the How to Make Your Number in 2018 .
+Turn to the Product Strategy section and flip to page 137 to review the Product Launch and Messaging phase.

 Today, we’ll guide you from product story conception to top-of-the-funnel delivery.
 And share best practices for carving your niche and creating an irresistible buzz.